At Risk (2010 film): Plot

-Win and his partner Sykes race against the clock to figure out not only the murder of Vivian Finley but how it connects to Monique’s assault and the suicide of a fireman named Mark Holland.
+Garano and his partner, Sykes, race against the clock to figure out not only the murder of Vivian Finley, but how it connects to Monique’s assault, and the suicide of a fireman, named Mark Holland.

-Win and Sykes question Vivian’s daughter-in-law Kim who confesses to the murder and cover up but something doesn’t sit right with Win.
-Upon realizing that Kim Finley’s son is none other than Jesse Huber (Win’s former mentor and friend) it becomes a race against the clock to find Jesse before he could hurt Nana.
+Garano and Sykes question Vivian’s daughter-in-law, Kim, who confesses to the murder and cover up, but something doesn’t sit right with Garano.
+Upon realizing that Kim Finley’s son is none other than Jesse Huber, Garano’s former mentor and friend, it becomes a race against the clock to find Jesse before he could hurt Nana.

-A shootout occurs and Sykes is killed as Win kills Jesse.
+Garano finds a distraught Jesse with Nana at her house.
+Jesse admits to being the killer, to protect his mother, and demands Garano release her.
+He agrees, but Jesse then holds the gun to his own head.
+Garano tries to encourage him to put his gun down and not to commit suicide, but the distressed Jesse then turns the gun on Garano.
+As Sykes comes through the door, a shootout occurs, and Sykes is killed as Garano kills Jesse.
 The cold case of Vivian Finley is officially solved with her murderer having been killed himself.
-Win is seen standing at Sykes’ graveside in Knoxville and he begins to cry, a lesson that Jesse taught him a n all it’s irony.
+Garano is seen at the morgue looking at his friend's dead body, and the film ends with him standing at Sykes’ graveside in Knoxville, as he begins to cry, a lesson that his old mentor, Jesse, had taught him to let go.